joeyhodge/SH2R-UEVR/README.md

 Get the [latest release zip](https://github.com/praydog/SH2R-UEVR/releases/latest) and click "Import Config" in UEVR, browse to the zip and click it.

+If you have any previous UEVR profile for this game, you may need to delete it as it may conflict with what this is attempting to do.

 ## For curious modders

 This uses a hybrid C++ plugin and Lua script, and should serve as a good example of adding VR functionality.